Client: Shenzhen Kezhigu Investment Co., Ltd.

 Landscape Collaborator: Shenzhen BLY Landscape & Architecture Planning & Design Institute

 Facade Consultant: Zhuhai Jingyi Glass Engineering

 This base is a high-end commercial complex with 6 high-rise towers containing offices, hotels and business apartments.
-Adjacent to the CBD and Huaqiangbei shopping district, it is also located between two center parks in Shenzhen.
-URBANUS’ design task is to construct a 100,000 ㎡ loft of apartments and offices on the top of a shopping center larger than 60,000㎡.
+Adjacent to the CBD district, it is also located between two central parks in Shenzhen.
+URBANUS’ design task was to construct a 100,000 ㎡ loft of apartments and offices on top of a shopping center larger than 60,000㎡.

 To release the enormous pressure from the vertical dimension of the high-rise tower, we take advantage of the large area of the LOFTs, creating two artificial mountain volumes, in response to the huge scale of the towers.
-At the same time, the design connects the project to the natural form of the surrounding Lotus and Penholder Mountains.
-This design also enclosed a quiet space, by connecting the 3-4 level high-density office LOFT through exquisite sidewalks, creating a small town with rich spatial variation.
-There are also some public spaces, such as the LOFT Theater and the Trading & Exhibition Center that gradually transform the “big” and “solid” periphery space to the “small” and “virtual” inner dynamic region.
+At the same time, the design connects the project to the natural form of the surrounding Lianhua and Bijia Mountains.
+This design also encloses a quiet space, by connecting the 3-4 level high-density office LOFT through exquisite sidewalks, creating a small town with rich spatial variation.
+There are also some public spaces, such as the LOFT Theater and the Trading & Exhibition Center that gradually transform the “big” and “solid” periphery space to the “small” and “dynamic” inner region.
 The Loft Town has accommodated a shopping mall, business offices and apartments, creating a new model of settlement which integrates residents, offices, shopping malls and cultural spaces.